ErikMeinders/knx_platformio/ai/context.md

 the library itself exists of files in the src and include directories.
 The library.json file is used to define the library and its dependencies.
 The library is published to the platformIO library repository.
+The dependencies are defined in the library.json file in the new format.

 The library doesn't require a platformio.ini.